Chain-of-Thought Prompting for Speech Translation: Results

 We first compare the SALM-T5 baseline (\texttt{B1}) and the CoT prompting (\texttt{E1}), and the performance difference is only due to adding ASR hypotheses to the T5 prompts.
 We see in Table \ref{table:comparison} that the latter performs 1.5 BLEU score better on average.
 Then, by adding LoRA adapters, our CoT prompting model performs an additional 0.9 BLEU better, achieving an average of 2.4 BLEU better compared to the baseline (\texttt{B1}).
 We can see the improvement is uniform for all language pairs.
 Secondly, we compare to the CoT prediction method in \cite{huang2023speech}.
 Compared to the baseline \texttt{B1}, the results show that CoT prediction \cite{huang2023speech} improves the baseline by around 0.4 BLEU.
 It is effective for most language pairs but worse in De$\to$En translations.
 Comparing CoT prediction (\texttt{B2}) to the proposed CoT prompting method (\texttt{E1}), the injection of ASR hypotheses in prompts improves the BLEU by 0.9 on average (31.5 $\to$ 32.6).
 This improvement shows that injecting the ASR transcripts as T5 inputs is more effective than decoder outputs.
 Note that we have used the same ASR hypotheses in both models.
 Lastly, to put model performance into perspective, we compare our best performing model (\texttt{E2}, with LoRA adapters) to the SeamlessM4T medium and large models \cite{barrault2023seamlessm4t}.
 Our LoRA model performs 4.7 and 1.3 BLEU better than the medium and large SeamlessM4T models, respectively.
 The SeamlessM4T medium and large models have sizes of 1.2B and 2.3B, respectively, while our model has a total size of 1.8B.
 However, we also note that the proposed model only performs speech translation but SeamlessM4T is capable of a range of speech and text tasks.

-To measure the effect of using both speech and ASR text transcription for prompting, we further compare our CoT prompting + LoRA model (\texttt{E2}) to a cascade system.
-In the cascade system, the ASR hypotheses are first generated and then a machine translation model is used to translate the hypotheses to target texts.
+To measure the effect of using both speech and ASR text transcription for prompting, we further compare our LoRA model (\texttt{E2}) to a cascade system.
+In the cascade system, the ASR hypotheses are first generated and then a machine translation model is used for text translation.
 We have used the same ASR hypotheses as those for CoT prompting in \texttt{E2} for fair comparison.
 For machine translation, we have used two separate Megatron 500M models for En-to-any \cite{nvidia_megatronnmt_en_any_500m} and any-to-En \cite{nvidia_megatronnmt_any_en_500m} translations, totaling 1B model parameters.
 We have tried using a 1B any-to-any MT model for translation but achieved worse results.
 In Table \ref{table:comp_cascade}, we can see that our system performs similarly in 3 X$\to$En language pairs, and 0.5-2.5 BLEU score better for En$\to$X translations.
-The better performance of our model in translating English to other languages is probably due to initializing from the Canary encoder, which has more training data in English than other languages.
-On average, our CoT prompting + LoRA model performs 0.7 BLEU better than the cascade system.
+The better performance of our model in translating English to other languages is probably due to initializing from the Canary encoder.